CaseyAMeakin/ERT-Assessment/02_COORD_TRANSFORM/README.md

 Use the **Vincenty** algorithm to find geodesic distance based on oblate spheroid model of Earth, otherwise use spherical model with mean Earth radius based on WHS84 ellipsoid.

+I slightly modified the function names for symmetry, so that they are `GisToRadar` and `RadarToGis` but are otherwise like that in the problem description.

 ### Proposed Improvements